stanley-fork/WFGY/TensionUniverse/BlackHole/Q005_abc_conjecture.md

   ```

   for some strictly positive `delta_abc`.
-* Attempts to refine the encoding within `E_abc` cannot reduce this lower bound without contradicting the observed patterns.
+* Attempts to refine the encoding within `E_abc` cannot reduce this lower bound without contradicting the observed patterns or violating fairness.

 ### 5.3 Interpretive note